Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 Poor: >1.70.00

 The image below shows a 1 carat square and rectangular princess cut diamonds for reference.
-A rectangular princess cut diamond might be the best choice for individuals with slender fingers.
+A rectangular princess cut diamond might be the best choice for individuals with long, slender fingers.

 princess diamond engagement rings

-Color in Princess Cut Diamonds
+Princess Cut Color

 complete diamond color chart